secheaper/scrivener/CONTRIBUTING.md

-# HELLO!!
-WELCOME TO CONTRIBUTING TO SCRIVENER :)
 ## Thanks for being here and taking your time to contribute.  <br>
-The following is a set of guidelines for contributing to "SCRIVENER" and its packages, which are hosted in the [Scrivener](https://github.com/anshulp2912/scrivener) on GitHub.
+The following is a set of guidelines for contributing to Transcriptor and its packages, which are hosted in the [Transcriptor](https://github.com/secheaper/transcriptor) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request. <br>

 ## Table of Contents
 [Code of Conduct](https://github.com/anshulp2912/SE_Fall2021_G13_HW2b/blob/main/CODE_OF_CONDUCT.md) <br>